LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/model_summon/Readme.md

 ### 🧠 Explanation

 A likely reason for reduced performance in small flow-rate regimes is **insufficient POD modes**.
 Under low flow conditions, axial pumps exhibit **more complex and unstable flow features**, requiring a **higher number of modes** to accurately reconstruct the true flow field.
 Actually, using 95% energy propotion to perform order reduction on a highly unlinear system (driven by NS equation) is probably insufficient.
+When the flow rate is relatively low, the dead zone may possibly occur within the near-blade region, leading to the low velocity magnitude (~0m/s).
+In this occasion the relative error becomes inappropriate due to divided by zero.

 This underscores a key challenge in reduced-order modeling: **balancing compression with expressive fidelity**.